Model Input-Output Configuration Search with Embedded Feature Selection for Sensor Time-series and Image Classification: Conclusions and future works

 \section{Conclusions and future works}

-\textbf{The paper introduced the Internal Dependency-based Exploration for Neural Architecture Search (IDENAS) algorithm, which seamlessly integrates Neural Architecture Search with a novel feature exploration approach.} The approach addresses the limitations of traditional NAS algorithms by autonomously determining optimal model input-output configurations, providing an improved alternative to scenarios where the underlying, associated layers are not readily available.
+The paper introduced the novel Model Input-Output Configuration Search with Embedded Feature Selection (MICS-EFS) algorithm, which seamlessly integrates a novel feature exploration approach with Neural Architecture Search (NAS).
+The approach addresses the limitations of traditional NAS algorithms by autonomously determining optimal model input-output configurations, providing an improved alternative to scenarios where the input-output mapping are not readily available.

 The motivation behind the proposed approach arise from the evolving landscape of neural networks and the growing significance of neural architecture search.
 Traditional NAS algorithms focus solely on the internal structure, between the input and output layer, considering inputs and output as fixed parameters.
 Classical feature selection methods, while exploring the relevant input features do not modify the input-output structure of the models completely, especially, since they do not select variables among the output parameters.
-While some preliminary work exists for shallow neural networks, IDENAS introduces this concept to the deep learning domain. \textit{As a significant extension, the proposed IDENAS algorithm introduces a groundbreaking two-level approach, autonomously exploring dependencies among input to dynamically adapt the input-output structure}.
+While some preliminary work exists for shallow neural networks, MICS-EFS introduces this concept to the deep learning domain.
+As a significant extension, the proposed MICS-EFS algorithm introduces a groundbreaking two-level approach, autonomously exploring dependencies among inputs to dynamically adapt the input-output structure.

-The IDENAS methodology employs Sequential Forward Search (SFS) as the chosen search algorithm, offering simplicity and transparency in the exploration process.
-SFS iteratively builds feature subsets, evaluating each step's impact on model performance and selecting the feature that contributes the most.
-Importantly, an embedded feature selection mechanism operates concurrently, identifying relevant features and providing rankings.
-IDENAS uses a specifically designed encoder-decoder model to explore internal dependencies within the input space, especially for 1D and 2D data, coupled with its ability to determine optimal configurations, positions it as a promising solution in machine learning pipelines and automated model development.
+The MICS-EFS methodology employs Sequential Forward Search (SFS) as the chosen search algorithm, offering simplicity and transparency in the exploration process.
+An embedded feature selection mechanism operates silently, identifying relevant features and providing rankings.
+MICS-EFS uses a specifically designed encoder-decoder model to explore input-output configuration, especially for 1D sersor time-series and 2D image data.